magsenche/hanazono/docs/health/cold_exposure.md

 - Triggering further and more sustained increases in metabolism

 Of course, calories in (consumed) versus calories out (metabolized) or “CICO” governs whether you gain, lose, or maintain weight.
 There is no escaping the laws of thermodynamics.

+??? question "How does cold exposure influence metabolism?"
+    In the short term, metabolism increases as the body burns calories to raise its core temperature.
+Cold exposure can also convert white fat to metabolically active beige or brown fat, benefiting cold adaptation and metabolism boost.

 ## A Solid Basic, Science-Supported Protocol
 - Consider doing deliberate cold exposure for 11 minutes per week TOTAL.
 NOT per session, but rather, 2-4 sessions lasting 1-5 mins each distributed across the week.